-- 1. Commissioner Michael Ajello was designated as Hearing Officer for the abovecaptioned matter. - 2.
+- 1. Commissioner Michael Ajello was designated as Hearing Officer for the above-captioned matter. - 2.
 The Respondent was a candidate for Registrar of Voters in the town of Bristol in 2012 and 2014. - 3.
 For the 2012 Bristol election, the Respondent filed a candidate registration statement (SEEC Form 1) with the Bristol town clerk on October 25, 2012, forming a candidate committee (SEEC Form 1A) naming the committee Mehdi 2012 (the "Mehdi 2012 candidate committee") and designating Kathleen Echevarria as treasurer. - 4.
-For the 2014 Bristol election, the only documentation the Bristol Town Clerk had in the office files was a form from the Office of the Secretary of the State titled "Registration of Write-in Candidacy for the November 4, 2014 State Election" which contained the name and signature of Ajmal Mehdi for the office of Registrar of Voters, and which indicates the date signed by the Respondent and received by the Secretary of the State as September 18, 2014.
+For the 2014 Bristol election, the only documentation the Bristol Town Clerk had in the office files was a form from the Office of the Secretary of the State titled "Registration of Write-in Candidacy for the November 4, 2014 State Election" which contained the name and signature of Ajmal Mehdi for the office of Registrar of Voters,

-&lt;sup>1 In the State's Post-Hearing Brief, the State asserts that "[a]ny allegation not specifically addressed herein [in the post-hearing brief is] withdrawn by the State."
+1 In the State's Post-Hearing Brief, the State asserts that "[a]ny allegation not specifically addressed herein [in the post-hearing brief is] withdrawn by the State."

-- 5. State witness Kathleen Echevarria testified that at the time she signed the Mehdi 2012 candidate committee registration form designating her as treasurer, she was employed to perform clerk duties in a store owned and operated by the Respondent, Lucky's Mini Mart.
+- and which indicates the date signed by the Respondent and received by the Secretary of the State as September 18, 2014.2 - 5.
+State witness Kathleen Echevarria testified that at the time she signed the Mehdi 2012 candidate committee registration form designating her as treasurer, she was employed to perform clerk duties in a store owned and operated by the Respondent, Lucky's Mini Mart.
 She testified that she was not aware of the duties and responsibilities that she was assuming by signing this registration form. - 6.
 On November 21, 2013, Ms. Echevarria signed a witness statement (the "November 2013 Witness Statement") regarding one of the underlying complaints in this matter, in which she states, in relevant part, as follows: